Compressed Bayesian Tensor Regression: Posterior Consistency

 \subsection{Posterior results}

-In this section, we present two important theoretical results on posterior consistency of CBTR using two different priors for the tensor coefficients $\mathcal{B}$: the Gaussian prior and the PARAFAC prior.
-The following theorems on consistency are proved by verifying that the sufficient conditions $a, b$ and $c$ in Theorem 4 of \cite{jiang_bayesian_2007} are satisfied.
-The theoretical results derived in this section rely on the following assumptions:
+We present two important theoretical results on posterior consistency of CBTR using two different priors for the tensor coefficients $\mathcal{B}$: the Gaussian prior and the PARAFAC prior.
+Let \(\Tilde{\lambda}_n \) and $\underline{\lambda}_n$ be the largest and smallest eigenvalues of the covariance matrices of the Gaussian prior.
+The following theorems on consistency are proven by verifying that the sufficient conditions $a, b$ and $c$ in Theorem 4 of \cite{jiang_bayesian_2007} are satisfied.
+The theoretical results derived in this section rely on the following assumptions for a sequence $\varepsilon_n$ satisfying $0<\varepsilon_n^2<1$ and $n\varepsilon_n^2 \to \infty$:

-\textbf{A.1} \(\frac{q_n\log(1/\varepsilon_n^2)}{n\varepsilon_n^2} \to 0, \quad \frac{\log(q_n)}{n\varepsilon_n^2} \to 0, \quad \frac{q_n\log D(\theta_n\sqrt{8\bar{\lambda}_n n\varepsilon_n^2})}{n\varepsilon_n^2} \to 0 \).
+\textbf{A.1} \(\frac{q_n\log(1/\varepsilon_n^2)}{n\varepsilon_n^2} \to 0, \quad \frac{\log(q_n)}{n\varepsilon_n^2} \to 0, \quad \frac{q_n\log G(\theta_n\sqrt{8\tilde{\lambda}_n n\varepsilon_n^2})}{n\varepsilon_n^2} \to 0 \).